 - Key Person Insurance

 - Frequently Asked Questions

-Am I covered?
-Income Protection and Mortgage Protection
+Income Protection Insurance vs Mortgage Protection

 It’s common to reach a point in life where your financial responsibilities increase significantly.
 The biggest purchase most people will make is a property, and in the current strong housing market buyers are out in force across the spectrum, from first home buyers to those looking to buy an investment property.
 People are taking on a great deal of debt – which can put them in a precarious position.
 What if something happened to you and you were unable to meet your financial responsibilities?

 Some people choose to take out income protection to cover their expenses if they find themselves unable to work, while others choose mortgage protection.
 We look at the features of each to help you decide which might be the best option for you.